freenet/freenet-core/docs/src/components/contracts.md

 and how it can be modified, and also how to efficiently synchronize state between peers.

+A contract's state is just a block of bytes, and can be anything from a simple number to a complex data structure.
+The contract's code defines the state's formatting.
+Even the serialization format is up to the contract, so it can be anything from JSON to Bincode, or a custom binary format.

 Network users can read a contract's state and subscribe to receive immediate updates if the state is modified.